Octopus v4: Graph of language models: Abstract

 \section{Abstract}

-Language models have been effective in a wide range of applications, yet the most sophisticated models are often proprietary.
+Language models have proven effective in a wide range of applications, yet the most sophisticated models are often proprietary.
 For example, GPT-4 by OpenAI and various models by Anthropic are expensive and consume substantial energy.
-In contrast, the open-source community has produced competitive models, like Llama3.
-Furthermore, niche-specific smaller language models, such as those tailored for legal, medical or financial tasks, have outperformed their proprietary counterparts.
-This paper introduces a novel approach that employs \textit{functional tokens} to integrate \textbf{multiple open-source models}, each optimized for particular tasks.
-Our newly developed Octopus v4 model leverages \textit{functional tokens} to intelligently direct user queries to the most appropriate vertical model and reformat the query to achieve the best performance.
-Octopus v4, an evolution of the Octopus v1, v2, and v3 models, excels in selection and parameter understanding and reformatting.
-Additionally, we explore the use of graph as a versatile data structure that effectively coordinates multiple open-source models by harnessing the capabilities of the Octopus model and \textit{functional tokens}.
-Use our open-sourced GitHub (\url{https://github.com/NexaAI/octopus-v4}) to try Octopus v4 models (\url{https://huggingface.co/NexaAIDev/Octopus-v4}), and contrite to a larger graph of language models.
-By activating models around 10B parameters, we achieved SOTA MMLU score of 74.8 among the same level models.
+In contrast, the open-source community has produced competitive models such as Llama3.
+Furthermore, smaller, niche-specific language models, such as those tailored for legal, medical, or financial tasks, have outperformed their proprietary counterparts.
+This paper introduces a novel approach that employs \textit{functional tokens} to integrate \textbf{multiple open-source models}, each optimized for a particular task.
+Our newly developed Octopus v4 model leverages \textit{functional tokens} to intelligently direct user queries to the most appropriate vertical model and reformat the queries to achieve the best performance.
+Octopus v4, an evolution of the Octopus v1, v2, and v3 models, excels in selection as well as in parameter understanding and reformatting.
+In addition, we explore the use of the graph as a versatile data structure that effectively coordinates multiple open-source models by harnessing the capabilities of the Octopus model and \textit{functional tokens}.
+Visit our open-source GitHub repository (\url{https://github.com/NexaAI/octopus-v4}) to try the Octopus v4 models (\url{https://huggingface.co/NexaAIDev/Octopus-v4}) and to contribute to a larger graph of language models.
+By activating models of around 10B parameters, we achieved a SOTA MMLU score of 74.8 among models at the same level.